 - Blockchain Technologies

 The contributions must demonstrate state of the art technology and must be run live, preferably with some interactive parts.
-The submission deadline for this special track is Friday, 30th June.
+The submission deadline for this special track has been extended to Friday, 7th July.
 There will also be an associated special industry panel at the main conference proceedings.